 Core Grant Research Programs

-An important component of being a Comprehensive Cancer Center is our commitment to research.
+An important component of being a National Cancer Institute (NCI) designated Comprehensive Cancer Center is our commitment to research.
 The only way to eradicate cancer is through innovation and collaboration between scientists and clinicians.
-The Cancer Center is committed not only to scientific and technological innovation in cancer treatment, but also in prevention and control.

 Our cancer center has also been awarded three Specialized Programs of Research Excellence by the National Cancer Institute.
 These grants involve both basic and clinical/applied research focusing on prevention, early detection, diagnosis and treatment of human cancers.